-An incision is made over the top of the 1st MTP joint, and the tendon that extends the big toe (EHL) is protected.
+An incision is made over the side of the big toe.
 Once the joint is entered, any remaining cartilage is cleared away.
-Special tools called reciprocal reamers are used to prepare the joint surfaces for a perfect fit.
+Special tools are used to prepare the joint surfaces for a perfect fit.

-Once prepared, the two bones are positioned together and a plate and screws are used to compress and secure the joint.
-Once the hardware has been inserted and checked with xrays, the joint capsule and skin are then closed with stitches, and a local anaesthetic block is given for post-operative pain relief.
+Once prepared, the two bones are positioned together (with any deformity like a bunion corrected), and a plate and screws are used to compress and secure the joint.
+Once the hardware has been inserted and checked with x-rays, the joint capsule and skin are then closed with stitches.

-The joint generally takes 8 to 12 weeks to fuse in healthy patients.
-Most activities can be recommenced from 12 weeks post-op, and full recovery is generally 3 to 6 months.
+The joint generally takes 10 to 12 weeks to fuse in healthy patients.
+Most activities can be recommenced from 12 weeks post-op, and by 6 months most patients have returned to their normal activities without pain or discomfort.
 Every patient’s recovery is individual, of course, and depends on many factors.